 About our Curriculum

-At Kidgate Primary Academy we believe our curriculum should inspire, excite, motivate and challenge our children to develop a love of learning, beyond that of the classroom.
-Through it we wish to ensure a rigorous learning of new skills whilst giving children the opportunity to build upon, develop and apply what they already know to a range of different contexts.
-We are passionate about ensuring our approach allows children to engage with their learning at a deep level, allowing plenty of opportunity to use Meta-cognition (sometimes known as ‘learning to learn’) and self-regulation approaches which aim to help learners think about their own learning more explicitly, and monitor and evaluate their own academic development.
+Through a project based approach, we deliver a rigorous learning of knowledge and new skills whilst giving children the opportunity to build upon, develop and apply what they already know to a range of different contexts.
+We are passionate about ensuring our approach allows children to engage with their learning at a deep level.
+We provide opportunities to use Meta-cognition (sometimes known as ‘learning to learn’) and self-regulation approaches which help learners think about their own learning more explicitly, whilst monitoring and evaluating their own academic development.

 Our Early Years Curriculum is designed to support children’s learning across all areas, through the provision of both planned and child-initiated purposeful activities and experiences within an environment of high quality resources and interactions.
 It recognises each child as an individual with their own interests, motivations and needs.